CartoDB/mobile-sdk/doc/sdk_with_carto.md

 4) Select _CARTO Mobile SDK_ as the publish option

-  This publishing option provides a URL to the mobile viz.json file, which is required if you are using the CARTO Mobile SDK to publish custom maps for Android, iOS, and Windows platforms
+  This publishing option provides a URL to the mobile viz.json file, which is required if you are using the CARTO Mobile SDK to publish custom maps for Android, iOS, and Windows platforms.

   **Note:** [Widgets](/docs/carto-builder/interactive-map-widgets/#interactive-map-widgets) are currently not supported for the CARTO Mobile SDK format, but will be available in a future release.